cassiobolba/Data-Engineering/fundamentals_data_engineering.md

 * Operational Analytics: Details of operations usually near realtime, such as live inventory data, healt monitoring of web pages, and so on.
 Intended to be real time to react upon it.
 * Embedded Analytics: This is when you provide analytics to external cutomers in a platform.
 Security, data management, trust, permissions and volume of access are much more critical than internal analytics solutions.
 DEs can use for this multitenancy views which are a set of views containing only data for a specific user, consuming from a mains source which contains all data.
 ##### Machine Learning
+Companies with good maturity can tackle problems with ML.
+DEs usually help ML and Analytics engineers to set up environment, implement data catalag, lieneage and so on.
+DEs also support implementation of feature stores for ML engineers.
+Key considerations when serving data to ML:
+* Is the data with sufficient quality?
+Align with users
+* Is data discoverable?
+* Where are tech and org. boundaries between a ML and Data Engineer?
+##### Reverse ETL
+The practice of taking curated data and feed into SaaS and other platforms, and sometimes ingesting it again.
+Ex.
+Marketing team read bids for a data, analyize, change and re-upload it again to biding platform.

+### Major Undercurrents Across the DE Lifecycle (red)
+As DE evolved, new practices other than just ETL have been incorporated to the role, such as the undercurrents: Security, Data Management, DataOps, Data Architecture, Orchestration, Soft.
+Eng. :

+IMAGE

+#### Security
+This should be top priority, and the concept of least privilege must be used.
+Give only the inteded access necessary to the tuser execute the task.
+You also should not have usperuser or admin access all the time.
+It avoid accidental damage.
+Use encryption, tokenization, masking, obfuscation and mantain a simple and robust access control.
+#### Data Management
+Data best practices once reserved for huge companies—data governance, master data management, data-quality management, metadata management—are now filtering down to companies of all sizes and maturity levels.
+Data management practices form a cohesive framework that everyone can adopt to ensure that the organization gets value from data and handles it appropriately.
+Data management has quite a few facets, including the following:
+* Data governance, including discoverability and accountability
+* Data modeling and design
+* Data lineage
+* Storage and operations
+* Data integration and interoperability
+* Data lifecycle management
+* Data systems for advanced analytics and ML
+* Ethics and privacy
+##### Data Governance